TranscribeMe/Docs/docs/quickstarts/2_request_token.rst

 **Authentication**
 API authentication is achieved via a bearer token which identifies a single user.
-Access token should be passed in the API calls as an authorization header parameter called "Bearer" (like 'Bearer {YOUR TOKEN}').
+Access token should be passed in the API calls as an authorization header parameter called "Bearer", which is typically used like 'Bearer {YOUR TOKEN}'.

 In order to get an access token some additional data must be sent in the request:

 1. client_id (X-Api-Key) - this is provided by TranscribeMe
 2. client_secret - this is provided by TranscribeMe
 3. username - Username (email) of the portal account